 If you think exercising is only important when you were younger, think again.
 It’s so much more than just looking good and maintaining a slim physique.
 In fact, exercising is just as important now, as it is in your younger years – maybe even more.
 Just because you can’t move as well as you once did, doesn’t mean you should give up on exercise.
 Even if you can just sit in a chair, there are certain chair exercises that can be very beneficial to your overall health.
+In fact, there are some great chair exercises for seniors that can really make a difference in their health.
+These sitting exercises for seniors are easy to do.

 Contrary to popular belief, fitness for seniors is not optional.
 If your elderly loved one wants to remain independent and improve their quality of life, exercise is not a matter of choice – it’s a necessity.